robbert-vdh/spectral-compressor/README.md

 [![Automated builds](https://github.com/robbert-vdh/spectral-compressor/workflows/Automated%20builds/badge.svg?branch=master&event=push)](https://github.com/robbert-vdh/spectral-compressor/actions?query=workflow%3A%22Automated+builds%22+branch%3Amaster)

-**A much improved version of Spectral Compressor is in the process of being ported to [NIH-plug](https://github.com/robbert-vdh/nih-plug) and will receive additional features there.** **This version of the plugin will not be developed any more.**
+**Spectral Compressor has had a major rewrite with better DSP and more features and is now part of [NIH-plug](https://github.com/robbert-vdh/nih-plug).** **This version of the plugin will not be developed any more.**

 Ever wondered what a 16384 band OTT would sound like?
 Neither did I.